 Electrical muscle stimulation works by providing an electrical impulse to stimulate a muscle contraction.
 This mimics the neurological system's muscle activation.
 The contraction is not as strong or specific as it would be if you actively contracted it yourself.

 There have been numerous studies on the topic of electrical stimulation on abdominal strength and endurance with the use of electrical stimulation.
 Most studies show that using electrical stimulation can help to improve the strength, endurance and size of abdominals when compared to those who do not use EMS.
-The muscles includes the:
+The muscles to do muscle therapy at home include the:

 The quick answer is no, there is no significant scientific evidence to show that electrical stimulation helps with weight loss.
 There is evidence that EMS to the abdominals may decrease the waist size but it does not translate to losing weight.

 The change in waist size may be due to the increase in tone in the Transverse abdominals which act like a corset and hold the visceral organs in tighter.

 Click HERE to learn Tips to Lose Weight.